ibbocus/flask-start-code/README.md

 # flask-start-code
 # Sparta App
 This app includes 3 pages
-- The home page showing you have connected to the sparta app
+- The home page showing a login page where existing users can login or new user can be click a link to create their loging
-- A page allowing you to see a number at a specific position within the fibonacci sequence
+- A page allowing you to create an account to login
-- A page which pulls from a randomly formed database to produce a page of posts
+- A page which has quiz questions where upon completion will take you to a page with your score

 ## Getting Started